-These instructions are only for replacing the roller that is supported by the bottom bracket.
+These instructions are only for replacing the rollers that are supported by the bottom brackets.
 This roller can be found just a few inches off the ground when the door is closed.
-Go here for our tutorial on replacing the roller on the top of the door.
-Go here for our tutorial on replacing a roller in the middle of the door.
+For additional roller replacement instructions, visit our Top Roller Replacement or our Middle Roller and Hinge Replacement tutorials.

 We have also made a video to help you replace your garage door rollers in order to provide you a more audio-visual option while preparing to do your repair.
 Caution: The video was NOT designed to REPLACE the instructions below.
 The video is designed to INFORM the instructions.
 Protect yourself from serious injury and your property from further damage by reading all of the instructions below in addition to watching the video.